Philadelphia Construction Accident Lawyer

 The Philadelphia injury attorneys at Ciccarelli Law Offices are experienced in all kinds of personal injury law.
 If you’ve been injured in any construction accident, it’s vital to understand your rights and your employer’s obligations.
 If your employer fails to provide a hazard-free workplace or does not adequately address safety issues, an OSHA inspection may come too late to prevent an incident.
 If that happens and you are injured, reach out to a team of legal professionals that can handle every aspect of your case.

 Every construction workplace accident is different, and our team has the experience and resources to explore every avenue of compensation for our clients.
-Get in touch with a Philadelphia construction accident attorney at our office to start reviewing your case today, or if you have any questions about construction accident law in Pennsylvania.
+Get in touch with a Philadelphia construction accident attorney at our office to start reviewing your case today, or if you have any questions about construction accident lawyers in Pennsylvania.